connorcla/Escape-Dungeon-Terminal-Based/README.md

 The implemented functions will include getters for all individual statistic variables and one setter function that will take in arguments for each of the statistics gathered from player’s choices or equipable times.
 An updateHealth function will also take an integer as an argument which will be called any time damage is dealt or a heal item is used and will update the Entity’s health accordingly.

 <br>**Player class that inherits from Entity**
-<br>The Player class has a string name that will be input upon construction of the object in addition to an Inventory that is linked to the Player which they will be able to access through this item.
+<br>The Player class has a string name that will be input upon construction of the object.
 In addition to other statistics, the Player also has maximum and current magic through integers that will be the cost for certain items.

 The Player constructor takes the Player name as the only argument to initialize the Player object.
 Getter functions are implemented in order to retrieve any extra statistics that would be needed to be used in battle functions and a setter is implemented through the updateStat function which takes two integers as arguments indicating the stat that would be changed and the value that it is changed by.
 Finally, the chooseAction function is implemented by allowing input for the Player to choose an action from accessing their inventory, to attacking with a weapon, or attempting to flee.